friendsofgo/killgrave/README.md

 make build
 ```

-This command will create an executable into the path `bin/killgrave`, is highly recommended use this command
+This command will create an executable into the path `bin/killgrave`.
+We highly recommended the usage of this command
 to compile the software because parameters such as `version` are added to the compilation, which are necessary when reporting a bug.

 ### Other